Principal listing and maintenance requirements and procedures

 An issuer must appoint a company secretary who possesses academic or professional qualifications or relevant experience capable of discharging the functions of company secretary.

 Sophisticated investors and meaningful investment.
-For innovative companies with WVR structures, pre-revenue biotech companies and specialist technology companies, there are additional requirements for sophisticated investors and meaningful investment.
+For pre-revenue biotech companies and specialist technology companies, there are additional requirements for sophisticated investors and meaningful investment.
 Sophisticated investors for innovative companies and specialist technology companies are assessed based on factors that include net assets, assets under management, relevant investment experience and such investors' knowledge and expertise in the relevant field.
-Examples of sophisticated investors for pre-revenue biotech companies include dedicated healthcare funds, major healthcare companies and investors with minimum assets under management of HK$1 billion (approximately US$127.90 million), and there is also indicative benchmark investment (that ranges from 1% to 5% or more of the issued share capital of the issuer upon listing) for different amounts of market capitalization of pre-revenue biotech issuers.
+Examples of sophisticated investors for pre-revenue biotech companies include dedicated healthcare funds, major healthcare companies and investors with minimum assets under management of HK$1 billion (approximately US$128.48 million), and there is also indicative benchmark investment (that ranges from 1% to 5% or more of the issued share capital of the issuer upon listing) for different amounts of market capitalization of pre-revenue biotech issuers.